 - Justifying their inertia through a range of “reasonable reasons” and “elaborate stories” about how it’s “not their fault” or it’s not “up to them” to make any change.

 - Simply denying their current consequences, or the importance of needing to take positive actions, and make changes.

 - Unmotivated, lack any desire for control, or have the personal power to affect change in their situation.

 Initiating taking personal responsibility

-To accept and share responsibility starts with being bravely willing to courageously connect with our whole selves and consciously hitting our internal pause button, to retreat into the silence and stillness and compassionately ask:
+To accept and share responsibility starts with being bravely willing to courageously connect with our whole selves and consciously stepping back to hit our internal pause button, retreat into silence and stillness, and compassionately ask: